dotimothy/picoTemp/README.md

 This is A Good Starting Project for Learning the Raspberry Pi Pico!

-Note: There is a Hard Coded Temperature Threshold of 100° F
+Note: There is a Hard Coded Temperature Threshold of 80° F

+A Fan was placed in the Schematic to Cool the CPU to produce the most accurate comparision with Ambient Air Temperature.